Joshua Becker

 Joshua Becker (born 1974) is an American author, writer, and philanthropist.

 Becker has written four books on minimalism and intentional living, which have collectively sold hundreds of thousands of copies and have been translated from English into several languages including Chinese, Spanish, German, and Polish.
 In particular, his books The More of Less and The Minimalist Home have been named best sellers by the Wall Street Journal, Publishers Weekly, USA Today, Audible, and Amazon.

 He has appeared live on Huffington Post Live, the CBS Evening News and the Wall Street Journal.
 Becker has spoken publicly on his writing and on minimalism throughout America and internationally.

 He maintains the website Becoming Minimalist which was named one of the top ten personal development websites by SUCCESS Magazine in 2015.
 He is currently a contributing writer at Forbes.

 Early life and education

-Becker was born December 11, 1974 in Aberdeen, South Dakota as one of twins.
+Becker was born December 11, 1974, in Aberdeen, South Dakota as one of twins.
 With a sister born about a year later, the three were close in age and had a great influence on each other.
 His grandfather Harold Salem, a well-known pastor in Aberdeen, instilled a strong work ethic into the children.
 The family moved frequently.
 Becker attended junior high and high school in Wahpeton, North Dakota between 1987 and 1992.
-He finished high school at Burke High School in Omaha, Nebraska, and stayed there to attend the University of Nebraska Omaha, where he would meet his future wife.
-Becker attended graduate school at Bethel College and Seminary and completed a master's degree in theology.
+He finished high school at Burke High School in Omaha, Nebraska, and stayed there to attend the University of Nebraska Omaha, where he met his future wife.
+Becker completed a master's degree in theology at Bethel College and Seminary in Minnesota.